cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 *"There is a standard definition of “total economic finality”: it takes place when $\frac{3}{4}$ of all masternodes make maximum-odds bets that a given block or state will be finalized.
-This condition offers very strong incentives for masternodes to never try colluding revert the
+This condition offers very strong incentives for masternodes to never try colluding to revert the
 block: once masternodes make such maximum-odds bets, in any blockchain where that block or state is not present, the masternodes lose their entire deposit"* (see [here](#finality).

-**Tao** keeps that standardization in the design so that one block is considered as irreversible if it collects at least $\frac{3}{4}$ signatures of all masternodes pool.
-The time-line of blockchain creation process, checking finality and mark the block as immutable is described as in
+**Tao** keeps that standardization in the design so that one block is considered as irreversible if it collects at least $\frac{3}{4}$ signatures of all masternodes.
+The time-line of the blockchain creation process, checking finality and marking the block as immutable is described as in
 Figure: [ChainMaking](#fig:ChainMaking) below.

 ![ChainMaking](/assets/ChainMakingProcess3.jpg){#fig:ChainMaking}